-I want to upgrade my bathroom, what’s the best approach?
-The fact is most of us can’t call a contractor and have them remodel our bathroom, that’s just not in the budget.
-We’ve certainly learned our lessons about going further in debt.
-But with that said, upgrading or remodeling your bathroom isn’t out of the question.
+Are you ready to upgrade your bathroom on a tight budget?
+The fact is most of us can’t call a contractor and have them remodel our bathroom.
+That’s just not in the budget.
+Running your finances on a well-planned budget is the only way to go for any homeowner.
+Unfortunately, for so many of us, we had to learn the hard way about going further into debt.
+But with that said, upgrading your bathroom isn’t out of the question.
 It may be a little like sitting in traffic, but it’s entirely possible.
-Meaning, when we sit in traffic, we need to relax, be patient, stay focused and just enjoy the ride, no matter how long it takes us to get there.
+Meaning when we sit in traffic, we need to relax, be patient, stay focused and just enjoy the ride, no matter how long it takes us to get there.
 You are now the contractor of a bathroom overhaul.
-Let’s get started!
+So let’s get started!

 Everything Starts With A Budget

 First, when you upgrade your bathroom, you’ll need to set your budget.
 Remember, you’re upgrading your bathroom, not remodeling it.
 Everybody will have a different budget and a timeline for completion.
 Next, make a list of the items you’ll want to upgrade.
 You can get prices at your local home improvement stores.
 There are many home improvement stores to choose from aside from the obvious Home Depot and Lowes.
 In addition, the internet will provide a wealth of information on products and services.

 Remember that shopping at one of the local home centers may not give you the selection you want.
 For instance, if you’re selecting a ceramic tile for your bathroom, look at all the tile companies online, including companies’ websites like Etsy.
 Walking into a home center to pick out all your products would probably leave you with some regrets further down the road.
 Since you’re looking for the best value on your bathroom upgrade, when price shopping, look for sales, discounts, and returned items that could bring significant savings to your project.

 Do Your Research On Each Product Category Closely